I am a dedicated engineer with experience in security, devops, software development, systems administration, sales and leadership.

 To complement this I documented a quality control procedure and implemented a data collection process which halved the amount of paperwork required, whilst still capturing the same amount of information.

-Jerry is a semi-conversational chatbot built to assist with queries to the system engineering team.
-He now lives in our work chatroom and tells jokes, inspires the team with motivational quotes and spams us with cat pictures.
-He is also programmed to tell us information on room bookings, software versions in deployment, machine group info, network speed and server uptime.
+Jerry was a semi-conversational chatbot built to assist with queries to the system engineering team.
+He lived in our office chatroom and told jokes, inspired the team with motivational quotes and spammed us with cat pictures.
+He was also programmed to tell us information on room bookings, software versions in deployment, machine group info, network speed and server uptime.
+Jerry was written on node.js and could connect to Slack, XMPP, as well as chat through a retro-themed web interface.

 Rupert is an excellent and competent professional to deal with.
 It is easy to see the energy and drive behind his passion for systems and computers.
 He offers great service, prompt contact and invaluable knowledge and support.
 I would recommend him to anyone wanting quality assistance. - Lapo Ancillotti - Project Manager, Designer, R&D Coordinator

 Rupert is an excellent worker and an awesome 2IC - I report directly to him on saturdays.
-He is very knowledgeable and efficient with his work and a great person to work with. - James O'Neill - Fashion, Beauty and Commercial Photographer
+He is very knowledgeable and efficient with his work and a great person to work with. - James O'Neill - Previously Sales Consultant, Yoobee Wellington

 Rupert was a very knowledgeable Guru who was always helping to improve the Yoobee business and drive sales.
 His ability at building rapport and helping customers with their software and hardware needs was fantastic and he was always willing to step outside of his job description and help the team whenever needed.
-His attitude and drive to succeed made him effortless to manage and a great asset to the team. - Alicia Rameka - Customer Service Representative at Trade Me
+His attitude and drive to succeed made him effortless to manage and a great asset to the team. - Alicia Rameka - Previously Store Manager, Yoobee Wellington

-In my spare time I enjoy playing music, learning new skills, and playing games like Civilization and 7 Days to Die.
+In my spare time I enjoy writing music, learning new skills, and playing games like Civilization, 7 Days to Die, Company of Heroes and PUBG.

 I play drums, piano and produce electronic music.
 I have entered my music into the 48 Hours Film Festival a number of times, working with a talented team of film makers.